Free Shipping on orders over $50

 Forging Ahead — Without Bud

 Bud & Gloria had two daughters, and then two sons-in-law.
 Bud, with a little help from family, ran the store until he passed away in 2000.
-Gloria & her family worked hard to keep the shop open after this unexpected turn of events.
-Currently, Bud's Bait is run by her son-in-law David Shumaker and grandson Sam Shumaker, along with plenty of help from other relatives.
+Gloria & the family worked hard to keep the shop open after this unexpected turn of events.
+Currently, Bud's Bait is run by Gloria's son-in-law David Shumaker and grandson Sam Shumaker, along with plenty of help from other relatives & friends.
 As of 2024, Gloria still lives in Carthage and visits the store(s) from time to time.

 BudsBait.com

 We established our initial online presence in 2006.
-Budsbait.com at that time featured Luck "E" Strike Plastics, Southern Pro Grubs and Tubes, and Gamakatsu Hooks, and sold products in 16-21 different categories.
+Budsbait.com at that time featured Luck "E" Strike Plastics, Southern Pro Grubs and Tubes, and Gamakatsu Hooks, and sold products in about 21 different categories (there are about 3 dozen now!)

 Wholesale Business